kristerkari/jQuery-Geolocator/README.md

 ### 3. Javascript

-After you have all script tags included, you can call the plugin on a list (unordered list, ul - by default) with the options you need.
+After you have all script tags included, you can call the plugin on a list (unordered list, ul - by default) with your custom options.
 (Remember to wrap your code in jQuery's [.ready() function](http://api.jquery.com/ready/))

 Here we are changing the plugin to use kilometers instead of miles: